 But over the past few years, the cost of hard drives has really dropped, and they’re incredibly affordable!

-Let’s consider a 1TB hard drive.
+Let’s consider a 3TB hard drive.

-- A 1TB drive costs about $55
+- A 3TB drive costs about $129

-- If a large JPEG file is about 8MB, you’ll fit 125,000 images on the drive, at $0.00044/image
+- If a large JPEG file is about 8MB, you’ll fit 375,000 images on the drive, at $0.000344/image

-- If a RAW file is about 30MB, you’ll fit 33,333 images on the drive, at $0.00165/image
+- If a RAW file is about 30MB, you’ll fit 100,000 images on the drive, at $0.00129/image

 Obviously you can store fewer RAW files, but the number of images that you can cheaply store is so large for both formats that it’s not really an issue!
-It’s also probably a good idea to not place so many images on a single hard drive.
-Don’t put all your photographic eggs in one basket!

 Memory cards are the same deal.
 They’re constantly dropping in price.
 Remember when a 2GB card was over $200??
-Nowadays you can hardly even buy one that small, and 4GB is as cheap as $15.
-Madness!

-Yes, RAW files are bigger and take up more space.
 But that’s because they’re of higher quality.
 Go with high quality for the extra $0.00121/image.

 Slows The Camera Down

-RAW files are larger than JPEGs, so they’ll fill up the buffer of your camera faster.
-The camera will still shoot the same frames per second, regardless of wehther it is RAW or JPEG, but you may have to wait for the camera to write to the memory card if the buffer fills up.
+The camera will still shoot the same frames per second, regardless of whether it is RAW or JPEG, but you may have to wait for the camera to write to the memory card if the buffer fills up.

 If shooting fast sequences if critical for you, and you want to shoot RAW, you can purchase faster memory cards, or a more expensive camera with a larger buffer.